• “Family needs to stick together – gambling not only affects the victim, but loved ones around them too”

 Start a conversation

-• You could start by saying something along the lines of “I care about you and I can’t help noticing that… is this something we can talk about together?”
+You could start by saying… “I care about you and I’ve noticed… is this something we can talk about together?”

 Agree on a plan

-Discuss and agree on a plan which identifies what each of you is willing to do to help the person stop or limit their gambling.
+Discuss and agree on a plan of what each of you will do to help the person stop or limit their gambling.
 For more ideas, you can look at our self-help page.

-You may find it helpful to ‘check in’ regularly with each other, such as once a week, with openness about past hurts, and future hopes and fears.
+It can be helpful to ‘check-in’ regularly with each other, such as once a week, with openness about past hurts, and future hopes and fears.

-You may consider going together for outside help from someone who specialises in relationship counselling or therapy.
+You may consider outside help together, such as relationship counselling or therapy.

 Help for gambling